-It is tempting to think of France as a country wholly within mainland Europe.
+One tends to think of France as a country wholly within Europe.
 Not so.
 Metropolitan France (French: France Métropolitaine or la Métropole), is the part of France located in Europe.
 That comprises the French mainland plus the Mediterranean island of Corsica.
 By contrast, Overseas France (la France d’outre-mer) is the collective name for the French overseas departments (départements d’outre-mer), territories (territoires d’outre-mer), and collectivities (collectivités d’outre-mer).
 Metropolitan France and Overseas France together form what is officially called the French Republic (La République Française).

 Metropolitan France accounts for 81.8% of the territory and 95.9% of the population of the French Republic .